Garden-AI/garden/docs/user_guide/tutorial.md

 The code to train the toy model used in this tutorial is available [here](https://huggingface.co/Garden-AI/sklearn-seedling/blob/main/Train_Model.ipynb).

 ### Step 1: Creating a New Garden
 First, we're going to make a new `Garden` using the CLI so that we can eventually share our `Entrypoint` with others.
-Before we've added a `Entrypoint`, a brand new `Garden` is going to be nothing more than some citation metadata, which is at least a title, one or more authors, and a year (the minimum needed mint a DOI).
+Before we've added an `Entrypoint`, a brand new `Garden` is going to be nothing more than some citation metadata, which is at least a title, one or more authors, and a year (the minimum needed mint a DOI).

 Here's what this might look like:
 ```bash